Back | Home | Aller à version française

 It is still indexes that mean that hominid power is not simply a continuation of animal leadership: Homo owes to indexes the indefiniteness, which makes him not graspable.
 By opposition to indicia, full signs, the indexes of commandment, empty signs, although triggering very specific task seem to proceed from an infinite source and to go to infinite aims.
 We find a good illustration of this in Tarragona, this statue of Augustus advancing toward the sea just an arm, a hand, a finger, a firm eye, which were enough to govern the empire, by cleaving its flows, like a rudder does to the water.
 Let us repeat that the front to back head movement, the "neFsis", expressed by itself the supreme power of Zeus-Jupiter.
 The French says of a leader he is drunk with power; power indeed is intoxicating insofar as the indexes to which is it due are charged; some people feed on power both physically and semiotically.

 There is a tight relation between indexes and weapons.
 Homo's tensed and pointed arm was first ended with a massive flint, then a cut flint, then a spear, a sword, a revolver, sort of supercharged indexating finger.
-True or fake weapons combine so well the caudal-rostral motricity of animality with the transversality of indexation that they must have fascinated hominid specimens from childhood forever, at least the males, thematising salience <3C1>.
-They make power through their forces, but as much through the indexation that brandishes them and that they are.
-The staging of the firing squads makes that it does not miss its target, but mostly that it points good versus evil, false versus true, ugly versus beautiful, the in-group versus the out-group (we-group).
-Indexations have triggered as many and more wars than interests and have maintained them for longer.
+True or fake weapons combine so well the caudal-rostral motricity of animality with the transversality of indexation that they must have fascinated hominid specimens since ever from childhood onwards, at least the males, thematizing salience <3C1>.
+They make power through their forces, but just as much through the indexation that brandishes them and that they are.
+The staging of the firing squad makes that it does not miss its target, but mostly that it points good versus evil, false versus true, ugly versus beautiful, the in-group versus the out-group (we-group).
+Indexations have triggered as many and more wars than interests and have maintained them even for longer.

 5G3.
 Index and negative election: the scapegoat

 We have just seen that the indexating charge is as much negative-exclusive than it is positive.
-Three children find a dead bird; at that moment, a fourth child appears; they don't know him as well as they know each other; they are three, he is one; but perhaps above all, because of the configuration of the terrain, they come from above, while he comes from below.
-Everything is played.
-Arms signalling (indexing) that he is arriving (from the bottom) are three accusing arms (from the top) that point at him.
+Let's imagine three children who find a dead bird.
+At the same moment, a fourth child appears.
+They know him less well than they know each other.
+They are three, he is one.
+But perhaps above all, because of the configuration of the terrain, everything is played out.
+They come from above, while he comes from below.
+Their arms signaling (indexing) that he is arriving (from the bottom) are three accusing arms (from the top) that point at him.
 Instantly, the bird is not dead from natural causes, it has been killed.
 Killed by the one that is coming.
 Here, the location is as accusatory as the incident and as the human relations, as film directors will well understand.

-Then, just a vacillating or fixed, blurry or defined, voluntary or aleatory indexation going to this indicial focus will be enough for the entire charge immanent to the group to rush, by convection and intercerebrality <2B9> to this point-trait and thematise the scattered things (causae) into accusations (causare, ad).
+Then, just a vacillating or fixed, blurry or defined, voluntary or aleatory indexation going to this indicial focus will be enough for the entire charge immanent to the group to rush, by convection and intercerebrality <2B9> to this point-trait and thematize the scattered things (causae) into accusations (causare, ad).
 In French "pointing to someone with the finger" means "questioning".
 As etymology states, accusation (causare, ad) is linked to transfers of causality.
 And it will soon change into guilt in the primitive sense of stumble, false step (not yet of internalized fault) since the false step (passus) is the classic error for rhythmic walker Homo <1A5>.
-Under the charge of indexation, the indexed is subject to the indexing "questioning" gesture like he will later be subject to the witnesses “against”.
-This goes further, the charged "someone" attracts others "some ones", fascinates them in the literal sense; indexed, it becomes index.
+Under the charge of indexation, the indexed is subject to the indexating "questioning" gesture like he will later be subject to the witnesses “against”.
+And this can go even further, the charged "someone" attracts others "some ones", fascinates them in the literal sense; indexed, it becomes index.
 And the false step will comprise its remedy.
-Because all the social charge being thus accumulated in a bad index, it is probably enough to destroy it, to dismiss it, to submit it, to emit it, so that all that it is indicium to should be dismissed, submitted, emitted at the same time.
+Because all the social charge being thus accumulated in a bad index, it is probably enough to destroy it, to dismiss it, to submit it, to emit it, so that everything for which it the indicium should be dismissed, submitted, emitted at the same time.

 It goes without say that the scapegoat can also be an entire people (the Jew for the German, the Palestinian for the Jew, the Jew for the Palestinian).
 And that anyone, or even anything (cause) can become scapegoat.
-Any hominid specimen or group offer enough unpleasant or worrying indices and they are sufficiently voluntarily or involuntarily indexating or indexable to accumulate a charge and constitute, in cases of emergency, splitters (scapegoats) through a simple indexation that has become indicial.
+Any hominid specimen or group offer enough unpleasant or worrying indices that may be voluntarily or involuntarily indexating or indexable enough to accumulate a charge and constitute, in cases of emergency, derivators (scapegoats) through a simple indexation that has become indicial.

 The couple of the chief and the scapegoat, both of whom result from the indexation, illustrate how the indexator and the indexed can turn on one another, and how they are both attractive and repulsive in an invincible circularity.
 The ambiguity of love turning into hatred and hatred changing into love is a very subtle phenomenon in a tragedy by Racine.
-But it is also one of indicializing and indexating Homo's most archaic and rough experiences <11L2-3>.
+But it is also one of the most archaic and rough experiences of Homo indicializing and indexating <11L2-3>.

 5G4.
 Index and violence.
 Rape